-Other income (expense), net consists of funds received under the Paycheck Protection Program, or PPP, during the year ended December 31, 2021 and our voluntary repayment of the funds during the year ended December 31, 2021.
-During the year ended December 31, 2022 other income (expense), net primarily consists of dividend income earned on our unrestricted cash balances.
+For the year ended December 31, 2021, other income (expense), net primarily consists of our voluntarily repayment of proceeds received in the previous year under the Paycheck Protection Program plus related accrued interest.
+In the year ended December 31, 2022 and 2023, other income (expense), net primarily consists of dividend income earned by the Company on its unrestricted cash balances.

-Expense on Warrants and Convertible Notes, Net
+Expense on Convertible Notes